welsberr/MemorySharing/ImageEditing/README.md

 Clicking the 'Process to File' button will apply the 'Process:' command, but the destination file will have the name in 'New Name:' with the same extension as the source file.
 At present, there is no check to make sure the source file is not overwritten.
 It is strongly urged that you do not allow the 'New Name:' field to collide with the source file name.

-### Next Image
+### Previous Image and Next Image

-Clicking the 'Next Image' button is intended to select the next file in an alphabetically sorted list of files.
-(See Bugs below, but one currently has to press 'Next Image' twice to actually have the source file name change in the input.)
+Clicking the 'Previous Image' or 'Next Image' button is intended to select the previous or next file in an alphabetically sorted list of files.

 ### Load Image